Cruel Summer (Bananarama song): Ace of Base version

 In 1998, Swedish pop group Ace of Base recorded the song at the request of their German and American record labels PolyGram and Arista Records.
 It was released as the second single from their third album, Flowers (1998), and as the lead single from the American version of the album titled Cruel Summer.
 A different "dancier" version of the song (known as the Big Bonus mix on the album), produced by Stephen Hague, Jonas "Joker" Berggren, Ulf "Buddha" Ekberg, and Johnny Jam & Delgado, was released on mainland Europe.
-The original album version, produced by Cutfather & Joe, was released in North America and UK.
+The original album version, produced by Cutfather & Joe, was released in North America and the UK.

 "Cruel Summer" reached number 10 on the US Billboard Hot 100 and was certified gold.
 In the United Kingdom, the song reached number eight on the UK Singles Chart, matching the peak of the original Bananarama version.
-It also became Ace of Base's final Top 10 single in the US and UK.
+It also became Ace of Base's 4th and final Top 10 single in the US.